 top of page

-The Jordan River has two sections - a northern part which feeds into Lake Kinneret and a southern part which flows from the southern edge of Lake Kinneret to the Dead Sea.
-This picturesque circular family hike is along the bank of the northern section of the Jordan River.
-It visits the ruins of the Crusader castle of Chastelet (Little Castle), which overlooks an important ford that crosses the river.
+The Jordan River has two sections — a northern part which feeds into Lake Kinneret and a southern part which flows from the southern edge of Lake Kinneret to the Dead Sea.
+This picturesque, partially circular family hike is along the bank of the northern section of the Jordan River.
+It visits the ruins of the unfinished Crusader castle of Chastelet (Little Castle), which overlooks an important ford that crossed the Jordan River.
 The hike can be lengthened by continuing along the Jordan River.

 THE HIKE